 The bad news is that you have to repay this loan very quickly.
 The table below shows how much you need to devote to paying off the credit loan and mortgage, to afford your maximum home as a BC.

-Is it better to wait to get your Permanent Residency permit (PR) before buying a home in Germany?
+Is it better to wait to get your permanent residence permit (PR) before buying a home in Germany?

 If you have limited savings and are close to the end of your BC, it makes sense to get your PR first.
-It then makes more sense to wait and buy a house that is more valuable (and thus appreciates over time more) and that fits your size needs--moving house in Germany is costly due to the high transaction fees.
+It then makes more sense to wait and buy a house that is more valuable (and thus appreciates over time more) and that fits your size needs – moving house in Germany is costly due to the high additional purchase fees.

-Also if your German language skills are ok, do get your PR as soon as you can, especially if your savings are modest.
+Also, if your German language skills are ok, do get your PR as soon as you can, especially if your savings are modest.
 Moreover, more banks will be available for you as PR and interest rates will be a bit more attractive.
-But we are typically talking about 0.1-0.3%, so the rate impact is not massive.
+But we are typically talking about 0.1 to 0.3%, so the rate impact is not massive.

-If your income is growing rapidly and house prices are not then you can afford to wait.
-But with house prices increasing at a solid pace (4-6%) the best strategy for most BCs in Germany is to determine the size and price of the house you need and then see what is the earliest you could afford this house--using the credit loan option discussed above.
+If your income is growing rapidly and house prices are not, then you can afford to wait.
+But with house prices increasing at a solid pace (4 to 6%) the best strategy for most BC's in Germany is to determine the size and price of the house you need and then see what is the earliest you could afford this house – using the credit loan option discussed above.

-Consider that conservatively you lose about 40% of your annual income for each year that you rent and not buy (your maximum house).
-That is when house prices increase at the long run trend of 3-4% annually.
+Consider, that conservatively, you lose about 40% of your annual income for each year that you rent and do not buy (your maximum house).
+That is when house prices increase at the long-run trend of 3 to 4% annually.

-So waiting only makes sense (for most for BCs) if you can not buy the house that is right for you.
+So waiting only makes sense (for most BC's) if you cannot buy the house that is right for you.

 What about PR/BC couples?

-Unfortunately we do not have very good news.
+Unfortunately, we do not have very good news.
 It is usually the lowest common denominator that matters for the bank.
-So the same advice that applies for BC singles and couples--detailed above--applies for you.
+So, the same advice that applies to BC singles and couples – detailed above – applies to you.
 Save or apply for a PR as fast as you can.